 There is no standard definition of a sports car among insurance companies.
 A general definition among consumers typically is a small, high-powered car with two doors.
 However, such a simplistic definition is insufficient with so many different vehicle models available today.

-The only way to know if an insurance company considers a vehicle is to contact them directly and find out.
-And independent of whether your car is considered a sports car, you will be offered different rates from different companies, so you should always compare insurance quotes from multiple carriers to find the best deal.
+The only way to know if an insurance company considers a vehicle is to contact them directly.
+Whether or not your car is considered a sports car, you will be quoted different rates from different companies, so compare insurance quotes from multiple carriers to find the best deal.

 Get advice from an experienced insurance professional.
 Our experts will help you navigate your insurance questions with clarity and confidence.